vanakenm/tdd-workshop/PITCHME.md

 ## Why test?

+> "Everyone has a tested environment.
+Some of us are luck enough to have a separated production environment"

+> @stahnma

 ---

+### Why test?

+- We make mistakes
+- (a lot of them)
+- Either we found them... or the customer does

+---

 ## Manual testing

-* good for exploration/UX
+* Good for exploration/UX
-* is totally fine
+* Totally fine generally
-* both approach complement each other
-* scripts are powerful tools
+* Test scripts are powerful tools

 ---

-## Scripts
+### Scripts

 - Go to the main
 - Login with "admin" (should show a list of customer)